tanvibalsara18/DiaCare-Chatbot/README.md

 - 🧠 Instant answers to predefined FAQ questions (diabetes, foot ulcer, and app-related)
 - 🤖 Generative fallback using **Gemini AI** when no match is found
 - 💬 Seamless API-based chatbot integration
+- 🌍 **Multi-language support**: The chatbot detects the user's language and can respond accordingly in different languages.

 ---